terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/FrameworkStack.txt

 #.
 Dependent libraries, when JPA is used for data access.
 #.
 Dependent libraries, when MyBatis2 is used for data access.
 #.
-Libraries which are not dependent on Common Library, but recommended in case of application development using TERASOLUNA Global Framework.
+Libraries which are not dependent on Common Library, but recommended in case of application development using TERASOLUNA Server Framework for Java (5.x).

 .. _frameworkstack_common_library: